The homotopy theory of cyclotomic spectra: Corepresentability of TR and TC

 Applying~\eqref{eq:TRpre}, the homotopy equalizer over $x_{p},y_{p}$ is the pullback of the diagram

 which we can identify as the microscope of

 over the maps $R_{p}$.
 By induction, we get compatible maps

-where $n$ is an abbreviation for $p_{1}^{s_{1}}\dotsb p_{r}^{s_{r}}$ and the product is over $m$ not divisible by any element of $P_{r}$.
+where $n=p_{1}^{s_{1}}\dotsb p_{r}^{s_{r}}$ and the product is over $m$ not divisible by any element of $P_{r}$.
 As we vary $r$, the tower on the right is again a tower of level fibrations, and the limit is then isomorphic (via projection onto the $m=1$ factor) to the limit

 A functor out of $R_{p}$ is just a tower, so we have the canonical level equivalence

 \end{proof}

 We next construct the representing pre-cyclotomic spectrum for $TC$.
 Now instead of being a telescope, it will arise as the homotopy colimit over the partially ordered set of positive integers under divisibility, which we denote as $\bJ$.